 We addressed the problem of controlling the False Discovery Rate in the case of a large number of comparisons, or hypotheses to be tested simultaneously.
 Providing a reliable and possibly tight bound on the FDR is an issue of major importance for analysis of high-throughput biological data, such as obtained using gene expression microarrays.
 We presented here two estimators of $m_0$, the number of true null hypotheses.
 We proved that both estimators can be used for FDR estimation and, more importantly, for FDR control.
 Thus, we added two procedures to the rather limited repertoire of improved FDR procedures for which control of the FDR is known to hold.
-Our proof of control relies on a general theorem, which provides a bound on the FDR for improved procedure using any estimator $\hatm(p_1,...p_m)$ provided a condition of monotonicity is satisfied, and one is able to bound the reciprocal mean of the estimator.
+Our proof of control relies on a general theorem, which provides a bound on the FDR for improved procedure using any estimator $\hatm(p_1,\ldots,p_m)$ provided a condition of monotonicity is satisfied, and one is able to bound the reciprocal mean of the estimator.
 In addition, we proved a novel result, that FDR procedures satisfy a monotonicity property under some very plausible assumptions.
-As a corollary of this theorem, we show that any bound on the FDR that was proved for the step up procedure, holds also for the more conservative step down procedure as well.
-It should be noted that our proofs of control hold only for the independent case.
+As a corollary of this theorem, we show that any bound on the FDR that was proved for the step-up procedure, holds also for the more conservative step-down procedure as well.
+Our proofs of control hold only for the independent case.
 For the dependent case, results for control are even more scarce, and limited to certain specific types of dependency.
 We therefore studied the behavior of our procedures, compared to others known from the literature, under dependency, using simulations.
-In addition to studying behavior under dependency, our simulations also enabled us to understand the distribution of the fraction of false hypothesis, and in particular the probability of violating the bound for a particular given realization.
+In addition to studying behavior under dependency, our simulations also enabled us to understand the distribution of the fraction of false hypotheses, and, in particular, the probability of violating the bound for a particular given realization.